ethereum-optimism/design-docs/protocol/standard-l2-genesis.md

 The block history integrity check becomes as simple as observing a 32 byte state root matches in the genesis block matches the expected value.

+### Rationale Behind Certain Changes

+#### SuperchainConfig "Upgrader" Role

+This new role is to allow for operational flexibility going into the future.
+If its not desired to add this role, we could make the `guardian` able to faciliate the upgrade transactions.
+In practice, we may end up setting both the `guardian` and the `upgrader` to the same account for the Superchain.

+Open to removing this from the spec and just using the `guardian` if preferred, but the possible operational flexibility seems useful.

+The `upgrader` role can call the `OptimismPortal.upgrade(bytes memory data, uint32 gasLimit)` function and it emits a deposit tx from the `DEPOSITOR_ACCOUNT` that calls the `L2ProxyAdmin`.
+Sourcing the auth from the `SuperchainConfig` allows for simple management of this very important role, given that it impacts stage 1 status.
+This is meant to simplify operations, ie remove the concept of the aliased L1 `ProxyAdmin` owner being set as the L2 `ProxyAdmin`.

+The `data` and `gasLimit` are allowed to be specified since we don't fully know what sorts of calls we may have to do.
+We may only need to do simple `upgradeTo` calls, but we may also need to do `upgradeToAndCall`.
+To support the [liquidity migration](https://github.com/ethereum-optimism/design-docs/blob/4b62eb12eceb8e4867ac101134730102c0f5a989/protocol/superchainerc20/liquidity-migration.md), we need to backport storage slots into the `OptimismMintableERC20Factory` contract.
+We may need to introduce multicall support into the `L2ProxyAdmin` as part of this.

+#### L2ProxyAdmin

+A new contract exists called the `L2ProxyAdmin`, it simply inherits from the `ProxyAdmin` and overrides the `owner()(address)` function to return `DEPOSITOR_ACCOUNT`.

+Ideally we can remove the need for legacy proxy types since they don't exist on L2 eventually, but that is considered a bonus when we do get around to it.

+#### SystemConfig

+The `SystemConfig`

+#### Initializable Predeploys Removed

+All predeploys are no longer initializable.
+This allows for upgrades issued by deposit transactions to be very smooth.
+This impacts the following contracts:

+- `CrossDomainMessenger`
+- `StandardBridge`
+- `ERC721Bridge`

+#### CrossDomainMessenger

+Since the `CrossDomainMessenger` is no longer `initializable` we need to slightly modify the semantics around the `xDomainMsgSender`.
+There is actually no need to set the value in storage during `initialize`, we could modify the semantics such that if its `address(0)` in storage, then return the default value, otherwise return the actual sender value.
+This should be safe since there is no way to be a sender from `address(0)`.

+Given this insight and the fact that there is reentrency check on `relayMessage`, it should be safe to use transient storage without a call depth context.
+There is an [open PR](https://github.com/ethereum-optimism/optimism/pull/12356) to migrate to solc `0.8.25`.

 ## Resource Usage

 <!-- What is the resource usage of the proposed solution?